eclipse-ibeji/freyja/docs/quickstart.md

 ## Digital Twin Adapters

 - [In-Memory Mock Digital Twin Adapter](../digital_twin_adapters/in_memory_mock_digital_twin_adapter/README.md): Emulates a Digital Twin Service entirely within the memory of the Freyja application.
 - [Mock Digital Twin Adapter](../digital_twin_adapters/mock_digital_twin_adapter/README.md): Communicates with the [Mock Digital Twin](../mocks/mock_digital_twin/README.md), which is an executable that mocks the Digital Twin Service.
-The behavior is very simiar to the in-memory mock, but the application is interactive and allows users to add or remove entities from the mocked digital twin by pressing enter to advance through configurable states.
+The behavior is very similar to the in-memory mock, but the application is interactive and allows users to add or remove entities from the mocked digital twin by pressing enter to advance through configurable states.

 ## Mapping Clients

 - [In-Memory Mock Mapping Client](../mapping_clients/in_memory_mock_mapping_client/README.md): Emulates a mapping service entirely within the memory of the Freyja application.
 - [Mock Mapping Service Client](../mapping_clients/mock_mapping_client/README.md): Communicates with the [Mock Mapping Service](../mocks/mock_mapping_service/README.md), which is an executable that mocks a Mapping Service.
-The behavior is very simiar to the in-memory mock, but the application is interactive and allows users to add or remove mappings by pressing enter to advance through configurable states.
+The behavior is very similar to the in-memory mock, but the application is interactive and allows users to add or remove mappings by pressing enter to advance through configurable states.

 ## Digital Twin Adapters